THE EXPLANT FINANCIAL ASSISTANCE PROGRAMPO Box 1028, Birmingham, AL 35201 | 205-252-6784

 An excellent resource exists to help people understand if their insurance might cover explant surgery.
-Therefore, if you are trying to find out whether your health insurance policy will cover the surgery or find it difficult to obtain information, you should contact the Insurance Coverage Assistance Program, operated by the National Center for Health Research in Washington, D.C., at 202-223-4000.
-Their website is https://www.breastimplantinfo.org.
+Therefore, if you are trying to find out whether your health insurance policy will cover the surgery or find it difficult to obtain information, we strongly encourage you to contact the Insurance Coverage Assistance Program, operated by the National Center for Health Research.
+The website is https://www.breastimplantinfo.org.
 You are also encouraged to take the Insurance Coverage Assistance Program’s survey on insurance coverage at https://www.surveymonkey.com/r/KHCWGM8?sm=kAcGYXrhi4WXSztqTEuNKg%3d%3d.

 6) My health insurer told me that it will ‘cover’ my surgery, but it looks like I will still end up owing a significant amount of money to my plastic surgeon; can I still apply for and receive financial assistance from this Program?

 No, please see the preceding question and answer.
 If insurance will cover at least one part of the explant surgery costs (as defined above) financial assistance through this Program is unavailable, as this makes more money available for women who are either uninsured, or who have been denied coverage.